Girgashites

-They have been uncertainly identified with the Qaraqisha, allies of the Hittites in their wars with Ramses ii.
+They have been uncertainly identified with the Qaraqisha, allies of the Hittites in their wars with Rameses II.
 If that identification is correct the Girgashites would have been part of the southward migrations from Anatolia of peoples displaced by the fall of the Hittite empire ca. 1200 b.c.e.
 A personal name grgš appears in Ugaritic, but its connection with this people is unknown.

 The sibilant termination of the biblical name suggests a Hurrian origin.